Pinsent Masons (London)

 " - which by the standards of most firms is a pretty solid ratio.
 Plus there was much excitement about the "lovely glass lifts

 ", and word is that the festive fancy dress parties are rather special.

 And this should all be on the back of relatively reasonable hours.
 The firm makes a big play of setting what it calls "reasonable expectations

-" for its lawyers, and has introduced a bonus scheme to compensate those who exceed them.
+" for its lawyers.
 Several lawyers work flexibly and trainees can get a £5,000 bonus when they qualify.
 One to watch.

 For more information on Pinsent Masons click here